 images which will contain all of the images for the lesson.
 If the lesson uses data files, do the same in the

 Authors are responsible for checking that their lesson has rendered properly in Markdown.
 If they have followed the syntax rules, it should be ok.
 If you can see any Markdown symbols on the page, something went wrong.
 Detailed instructions of Markdown syntax are available on our Author Guidelines

 You can quickly check that everything looks correct on a lesson submission by looking at the rendered version of the page.
 It will be found at:

-If that doesn’t work, let Matthew Lincoln know, and he will try to diagnose it.
+Note that if it is a translation you would substitute “translations” for “lessons”.
+If that doesn’t work, let the technical team know, and they will try to diagnose it.